krakenjs/kraken-js/migrating-to-1.0.md

 });

 ```

+The `onconfig` options gives you an opportunity to add/override any configs before app setup begins.

 The equivalent of `requestBeforeRoute` and `requestAfterRoute` options can be achieved in a more deterministic way now by adding a middleware with a specific priority in your middleware chain.
 We will discuss this in the next section.
 Or you could also listen to specific middleware setup events to do your setup afterward.
 For example: